Configuring Frontegg as OIDC IDP for 3rd party services

 How to find my workspace urls

-Frontegg implements the OIDC discovery protocol and returns all the relevant endpoints for the OIDC protocol to work.
+Frontegg implements the OIDC discovery protocol and returns the relevant endpoints to ensure its operation.

 📘